Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Discussion

 \section{Discussion}

-In this paper, we studied a nonparametric likelihood ratio test for univariate shape-constrained densities.
-The classes of $k$-monotonicity, complete monotonicity, and log-concavity were studied in detail.
-A universal asymptotic null distribution is derived and a bootstrap simulation procedure for finding the null distribution is shown to be valid.
-In the following, we discuss some additional remarks and possible extensions.
+In this paper, we studied a nonparametric likelihood ratio test for univariate shape-constrained densities, focusing on the classes of $k$-monotonicity, complete monotonicity, and log-concavity.
+A universal asymptotic null distribution is derived, and a bootstrap simulation procedure for determining the critical values of the null distribution is shown to be valid.
+Consistency of the test is also established.
+Our empirical findings suggest that the proposed test is competitive when compared to other methods and can be applied to a wide range of null and alternative hypotheses.
+One of the key advantages of our method is that it does not require strong assumptions about the underlying density in order to establish the asymptotic null distribution, the consistency of the test, and the validity of a bootstrap procedure.
+In contrast, $L_p$-distance-based tests often require additional assumptions on the underlying density in order to establish, for example, the asymptotic null distribution.
+In the following, we discuss some additional remarks and related problems.

+Recall that under $H_0$, the asymptotic distribution is normal, due to the slower convergence rate of the histogram-type estimator in the general model.
+This stands in sharp contrast to the classical likelihood ratio test in the parametric setting, where Wilks’ theorem implies a chi-squared asymptotic distribution.
+In a sense, it is as if the general parameter space has infinitely higher dimension than the restricted parameter space.
+Furthermore, the likelihood in the general model is not necessarily greater than the MLE under $H_0$, since we employ a sieve estimator under the alternative.
+One may, of course, redefine $T_n$ as